anjalisilva/mixMVPLN/README.md

 three-way count data using mixtures of matrix variate Poisson-log normal (MVPLN) distributions ([Silva et al., 2018](https://arxiv.org/abs/1807.08380)).
-Three different frameworks are available for parameter estimation of the mixtures of MVPLN models: 1) method based on Markov chain Monte Carlo expectation-maximization algorithm (MCMC-EM), 2) method based on variational Gaussian approximations (VGAs), and 3) a hybrid approach that combines both the variational approximation-based approach and MCMC-EM-based approach.
+Three different frameworks are available for parameter estimation of the mixtures of MVPLN models:
+1) method based on Markov chain Monte Carlo expectation-maximization algorithm (MCMC-EM),
+2) method based on variational Gaussian approximations (VGAs), and
+3) a hybrid approach that combines both the MCMC-EM-based and variational approximation-based approaches.
-Information criteria (AIC, BIC, AIC3 and ICL) are offered for model selection.
+Information criteria (see details) are offered for model selection.
 Also included is a function for simulating data from MVPLN model.

 ## Installation